-- Promote healthy hearing habits to thousands of parents and preteens by using our shareable images and web banners on your website and social media platforms.
+- Promote healthy hearing habits to thousands of parents and preteens by using our multimedia content on your website and social media platforms.

 - Point out sources of excessive noise.
 Print out and give kids a list of the decibel levels for common sounds from the Noisy Planet “How Loud Is Too Loud?” bookmark.

-- Follow Noisy Planet’s sponsor, the National Institute on Deafness and other Communication Disorders (NIDCD), on Twitter, for access to a wide range of resources and research on noise-induced hearing loss and other communication disorders.
+- Follow Noisy Planet’s sponsor, the National Institute on Deafness and other Communication Disorders (NIDCD), on Facebook and X, for access to a wide range of resources and research on noise-induced hearing loss and other communication disorders.